921vikram/Practice/TestSkill/statisticsCalculator/README.txt

         + (value - new mean) / n+1

+Note-
 value = new event
-where Z can be calculated by mean of diff sum
+and Z can be calculated by mean of diff sum